- Custom Any Size Outdoor Telecom Enclosure

 KDM rely on custom and standard NEMA standard telecom cabinets to protect their internal equipment.
 Custom outdoor telecom enclosures help you constantly adapt off-the-shelf products requirements.
 Our telecom enclosures are manufactured with the highest quality standards under stringent ISO 9001:2005 manufacturing & quality management system.

-If you are looking for the best outdoor telecom enclosure solutions, KDM surely meet your needs, contact us now!
+If you are looking for the best outdoor telecom enclosure solutions, KDM surely meets your needs, contact us now!

 The Ultimate FAQ Guide to Outdoor Telecom Enclosures